zuplo/docs/docs/articles/local-development-alpha.md

 ---
-title: Running your Zuplo Gateway locally (Alpha)
+title: Running your Zuplo Gateway locally (Preview)
-sidebar_label: Running your Zuplo Gateway locally (Alpha)
+sidebar_label: Running your Zuplo Gateway locally (Preview)
 ---

-As of August 2023, we are pleased to announce an early version of the Zuplo Gateway that can be run locally.
+As of August 2023, we are pleased to announce a preview version of the Zuplo Gateway that can be run locally.

 For advanced users, local development speeds up your development time by